 Incoming freshmen language majors are asked to submit a personal letter of application, letters of recommendation from their high school language teacher and one other teacher, and their high school transcript, including their ACT or SAT scores.
 They must have studied the target language in high school for two or more years, and have a minimum B average in all high school foreign language courses and in all high school course work.

-For further information, contact Dr. Salvador Oropesa, Chair of Scholarship Committee.
+For further information, contact Dr. Derek Hillard, Chair of Scholarship Committee.